RamessesN/VNAV-Robotics/Labs/Lab7/report/Lab7.typ

 ]

 #indent[
-  Locating the 2nd column in the landmark section (top-right quadrant), there are dark blocks corresponding to **Pose 2 and Pose 3**.
-Thus, these two poses observed the 2nd landmark.
+  Locate the column corresponding to the 2nd landmark in the top-right block ($H_"pl"$). \
+  This column is part of the first vertical group of non-zero blocks. \
+  Checking the rows corresponding to this group:
+    - Row 1, 2, and 3 contain non-zero blocks.
+    - Row 4 onwards is empty for this column.
+  $therefore$ The 2nd landmark has been observed by Pose 1, Pose 2, and Pose 3.
 ]

 #boldify[